 Bhutan is a small and predominantly Buddhist nation sandwiched between India to the South, west, and east and China to the north.
 Bhutan covers an area of 14,824 square miles (38,394 Square Kilometers) and has the highest mountain peak – Gangkhar Puensum (25,000 ft/7,570m above sea level); this is higher than any peak in the US, Europe, Africa, or Australia.
 The total population of this tiny nation is about 8,00,000, or you can imagine the average population of a city in one of the states in the USA.
 Bhutan is the only country that believes in Gross National Happiness (GNP) rather than Gross Domestic Product (GDP) and is popularly known as the ‘Land of Thunder Dragon‘ or ‘the Last Shangri-La.’

 Let’s travel to Bhutan!
-Bhutan has already decided to reopen its border for international tourists in September with a renewed focus on sustainability.
-Tourists started to visit Bhutan without mandatory quarantine on 23rd September 2022.
-You can start planning your trip to any date with Himalayan Windows.
+Bhutan has already reopened its border for international tourists in September 2022 with a renewed focus on sustainability.
+Tourists have started to visit Bhutan without mandatory quarantine unless they are fully vaccinated.
+You may start planning your trip to any date with Himalayan Windows.
 We take bookings with free cancellation or free date change in case of further travel restrictions due to unavoidable conditions.

 There are multiple ways to travel to Bhutan from the United States of America.
 Both air and land can travel to Bhutan.
 Only five countries, including India, Nepal, Bangladesh, Singapore, and Thailand, have direct flight connections to Paro International Airport, Bhutan by Druk Air, and Bhutan Airlines (Bhutanese-owned airlines).
 As you are planning from the US, you must get connecting flights to one of these countries.